Last reviewed on 1 August 2021

 If you’re feeling anxious, stressed, sad or having trouble sleeping, Good Thinking has lots of useful apps and other resources.
-You might also find our podcasts with headteacher Emma Murray (education in the time of coronavirus), the BBC's Catherine McAllister (online safety) and digital wellbeing expert Tania Goodin (screen/life balance) interesting.
+You might also find our podcasts with headteacher Emma Murray (education in the time of coronavirus), the BBC's Catherine McAllister (online safety), digital wellbeing expert Tania Goodin (screen/life balance) and Alex Holmes and Will Poulter (bullying) interesting.

 Take our short quiz to find NHS-approved apps and other wellbeing resources